 About this event

-The North Hills Sports Car Club is kicking off our 2023 season with Our Intro to autocross event on April 16th at the North Park swimming pool parking lot.
-This non-competitive event is designed for anyone interested in learning more about the sport of autocross and giving it a try in a stress-free environment.
-We will teach you everything you need to know - from car prep to driving skills - so you can have fun and enjoy your car in a safe, controlled environment.
+The North Hills Sports Car Club (NHSCC) is hosting an “introduction to autocross” event on April 24th at the North Park swimming pool parking lot.
+This non-competitive event is designed for anyone interested in getting started in the sport of autocross, or anyone looking to see what their car is capable of in a safe, controlled environment.
+We will cover everything you need to know - from car prep to driving skills - so you can have fun and enjoy your car in a safe, controlled environment.

 Allegheny County requires that all cars running at North Park be licensed, bearing current registration stickers, and be street legal for the jurisdiction that the vehicle is registered in.
 (PA cars require current inspection stickers.)
 DOT registered tires are also required.
 (No slicks)

 All North Hills Sport Car Club autocross participants are required to wear a SNELL rated helmet while on course.
 We accept the current as well as the previous 3 generations of Snell ratings.
 (2015, 2010, 2005, 2000).
 DOT helmets are not permitted.